Carlos Correa Player Props: Twins vs. White Sox

 - Correa has had a base hit in five of eight games this year, and multiple hits once.

-- In eight games played this season, he has not gone deep.
+- In eight games played this season, he has not hit a long ball.

 - Correa has an RBI in one game this year, and it was more than one in that game.